Leave Means Leave

 Leave Means Leave was a pro-Brexit, Eurosceptic political pressure group organisation that campaigned and lobbied for the United Kingdom to leave the European Union following the 'Leave' result of the EU referendum on 23 June 2016.
 The campaign was co-chaired by British property entrepreneur Richard Tice and business consultant John Longworth.
-The vice-chairman was Leader of the Brexit Party, Nigel Farage.
+The vice-chairman was leader of the Brexit Party, Nigel Farage.

-The organisation has described itself as a ‘campaign for a clean Brexit’.
+The organisation has described itself as a 'campaign for a clean Brexit'.

 History

 Co-founded by Richard Tice and John Longworth, according to the BBC, the organisation grew out of the Vote Leave campaign during the 2016 EU referendum.

-The organisation was dissolved on 31 January 2020 following the withdrawal of the United Kingdom from the European Union.
+As of June 2020, following the withdrawal of the United Kingdom from the European Union, the home page of the group's website declared that it had "achieved its aims when we left the EU on 31st January 2020".
+The website was subsequently deactivated.

+After a period of inactivity, the group's website was reactivated in 2022.
+As of July 2023, the group's website was still up and running.